Cosma Spessotto: Beatification

 The process for the canonization of Spessottol was opened by the Roman Catholic Diocese of Zacatecoluca on 17 July 1999.
 The diocesan process opened on 14 June 2000 and closed on 14 June 2001, the anniversary of Spessotto's death.

 The cause was officially accepted by the Holy See on 4 April 2003, in which the Congregation for the Causes of Saints approved the process for further investigation, whereupon Spessotto was titled a Servant of God.
 On 26 May 2020, it was announced by the Holy See that Pope Francis had approved his beatification.
-The beatification was celebrated on 22 January 2022 with Cardinal Gregorio Rosa Chávez presiding over the rite on the Pope's behalf.
+The beatification was celebrated on 22 January 2022 with Cardinal Gregorio Rosa Chávez presiding over the rite on the Pope's behalf and delivering a homily.
 The postulator that is assigned to the cause is Giovangiuseppe Califano.
+Among those beautified with Spessotto were Father Rutilio Grande and his two lay companions Nelson Rutilio Lemus and Manuel Solórzano.